elotl/try-nova/k0s/README.md

 export KUBECONFIG=~/.kube/k0s-vm1-config
 ```

-Edit this script to update the VM_IP to the IP address of the K0s control plane node if its not a single-node k0s cluster.
-The IP range for metallb should match the IP range chosen in the ClusterConfig during k0s install.
+Edit this script to update the `VM_IP` to the IP address of the K0s control plane node if it's not a single-node k0s cluster.
+The `IP range` for metallb should also be editted to match the `IP range` chosen in the ClusterConfig manifest used during k0s install.

 ```ssh
 ./install_metallb.sh